endeavouros-team/EndeavourOS-archiso-nvidia/README.md

 ## The iso appears at out folder

 Uses archiso from archlinux as base.

+--> Added nvidia packages and bootentriy for syslinux and EFI to boot with nvidia drivers enabled.

 xfce4 as live environment
 Basic tools for a livecd